Budget Breakdown Of 10 Days In South Island

 Fuel - $14 per day per person

 Even though we didn’t need to change our clothes as often due to the chilly weather, the laundry still pilled up every 3 days.
 It can pile up quick especially when there are four of us.
-So we did laundry in the holiday parks using coin-operated washing machine and dryer.
-I found the price for the laundry service pile up (like our dirty laundry) as we drove further down South, with the cheapest laundry service starting in Christchurch.
-Dunedin’s laundry service was the worst.
-We tumbled dry our clothes in the dryer 2 times and some of them were still damp.
-We were lucky though, someone left their coins in the dryer so we had a free first turn.
+Hence, we did laundry in the holiday parks using coin-operated washing machine and dryer.
+As we drove further down South, we also found the price for the laundry service piling up, just like our dirty laundry.
+The cheapest laundry service starts in Christchurch.

 Total Expenditure Per Person

-It totaled up to about $1970 per person, which will be around RM5.5k per person (flight included).
+It totaled up to about NZD $2014 (rounded up) per person, which will be around RM5.6k per person (flight included).

 Visual chart of our expenditure: